Milky-99/Folder-Merger/README.md

 - **Delete Empty Source Folders**: Optionally delete source folders if they are empty after merging.
 - **Preserve Folder Structure**: Keep the original folder structure intact in the target folder.
 - **Create Log File**: Generate a log file to track the merge process.
+- **Drag and Drop Folders**: Drag and drop folders to the source or the output field.
 ## Installation

 ### Prerequisites